Abdenasser/dr_scaffold/README.rst

         'blog'
     ]

-Next, lets migrate our database through the following commands:
+Next, lets make the migrations with:

 .. code:: console

     $ python manage.py makemigrations

+Then migrate with:

 .. code:: console

     $ python manage.py migrate

-Next, open the urls.py file and add the path to our app urls:
+Now, open urls.py and add the path to our blog urls:

 .. code:: python